music dictionary : As - As

 assortimento(Italian m.) assortment, set, blend, match

-assortir(French) match
+assortir(French) to match

-assortir à(French) match with, match to
+assortir à(French) to match with, to match to

-assortir de;(French) accompany with
+assortir de(French) to accompany with

 assortire(Italian) to supply, to sort, to suit, to draw lots